|Sun 25-06-2023, 12:00Charlestown, Cornwall||Fri 30-06-2023, 15:00Charlestown, Cornwall||Anny of Charlestown||5 Nights||AY250623|

 This voyage involves remote anchorages and the possibility of a bit of a roll in any swell, even in calm weather.
-The ship would not go to the Scillies in bad weather or big seas but it can still be quite exciting on the passage out and back.
+Please note that there is no guarantee that the ship will make it to the Scillies, as the passage there can get very rough in certain wind conditions.
+The skipper will always aim for maximum enjoyment for everyone on board, rather than pushing too hard to tick off certain destinations.
+Usually Anny does make it out to the Islands, but it can still be quite exciting on the passage even in fine weather!
 This voyage would be similar to a cross channel voyage in terms of offshore sailing.
 Between the islands there is some sheltered water sailing but it depends a bit on wind direction.
 The climate is often more sunny than the mainland and sub tropical plants grow well here.

 Whether you are an experienced sailor or a complete beginner, the professional crew will train you to be guest crew from the moment you arrive, with the intention that everybody works together to sail the ship.
 The common thread to all Classic Sailing holidays is ‘Hands on’ participation on ships that use ropes, blocks and tackles and ‘people power’ to set sail.

 We cater for a wide range of ages and physical abilities and how much you are expected to do varies a bit between vessels.
 See the vessel tab above which explains all about the ‘sailing style’ and what to expect in terms of hands on participation.
 There is a lot of information about day to day life, the ships facilities and accommodation on the vessel pages.